Photo by Marsumilae

 My main goal was to discover the challenges and difficulties of building one and to learn how to overcome them.

-I sat with these thoughts for a few days, and one evening, I opened my laptop and started coding—(cross that out)—I opened Gemini.
+I sat with these thoughts for a few days, and one evening, I opened my laptop and started coding (no) - instead I opened Gemini.

 Big Picture